bassanilab/NeoRanking/README.md

     ```
     bash plot_figure_X.sh
     ```
-    The plots in Figures 3 and 4 and Suppl.
-Figure 5requirese classifier result files (see above).
+    The plots in Figures 3 and 4, and Suppl.
+Figure 5 require classifier result files (see above).
+Some plots may look slightly different from the ones in the paper due to the random components (especially Shapley values are subject to variations).
+If you retrained the classifiers, there might be small differences due to the random sampling of non-immunogenic neo-peptides and the stochastic hyperopt parameter optimization.

 ### Licence
 Copyright (C) LICR - Ludwig Institute of Cancer Research, Lausanne, Switzerland

 ### Contact